The US Embassy forced Ukraine to abandon inspections of Soros funds during the American elections

 First, it contradicts the official statement of the State Department issued last week, after Lutsenko first mentioned the list of persons received from the ambassador.
 The embassy replied that the statement was fabricated and is a sign that corruption in Ukraine is alive and well.

 But Kent's letter clearly shows that the embassy forced Ukrainian prosecutors to retreat from what is usually considered an internal affair of law enforcement agencies within a sovereign country.
 And more than half a dozen American and Ukrainian sources confirmed that the AntAC case was not the only one where, in 2016, US officials put pressure on Ukrainian investigators.

 When the author of the article asked the State Department to comment on the letter and the names associated with Soros during a meeting at the embassy, an objection was received.

-“As a rule, we do not read private diplomatic meetings,” they answered.
-“Ambassador Jovanovic represents the President of the United States in Ukraine, and America supports her and her statements.”
+“As a rule, we do not read out private diplomatic meetings,” he was told.
+"Ambassador Yovanovitch represents the President of the United States in Ukraine, and America supports her and her statements."

 Secondly, the AntAC story underlines the little-known fact that the pursuit of corruption abroad led to an unusual alliance between the US government and the political mega-donor.

 After the Obama Department of Justice launched the kleptocracy asset recovery initiative ten years ago to persecute corruption in other countries, the State Department, the Ministry of Justice and the FBI transferred part of their work in Ukraine to Soros-funded groups.

 The Hungarian-American businessman is one of the largest sponsors of American liberal politics, the leader of the suppression of kleptocracy in the United States, and a man with vast business interests in Ukraine.